alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Eliminate padding/margin for Table Border (Thanks to Jerry Poon)
 -   Add option to Navigate Next when selecting the Save button for inline editing (Thanks to Idan Damari)
 -   Rearranged the order of the options in the Table Behavior Section
+-   Changed the Configuration Wizard to use the new FlowTableViewDefinition object from the ScreenComponentsBasePack instead of the ers_datatableConfig object

 **Bug Fixes:**
 -   Fixed bug when using a % character in a column label [Issue-1069]